-It is clarified that in cases where the DCA is an agent under Para 3 of Schedule I of the CGST Act, the temporary short-term transaction-based credit being provided by DCA to the buyer no longer retains its character of an independent supply subsumed in the supply of the goods by the DCA to the recipient.
-It is emphasised that the activity extension of credit by the DCA to the recipient would not be considered as a separate supply as it is in the context of
+· · · · · · · · · · · · · · · · · · · delayed payment along to with the value of to goods being supplied, whether the interest will form a a part of the value of supply of goods also or not? the DCA is an agent under Para 3 of Schedule I of the CGST Act, the temporary short-term transaction-based credit being provided by DCA to the buyer no longer retains its character of an independent supply and is subsumed in the supply of the goods by the DCA to the recipient.
+It is emphasised that the activity of extension of credit by the DCA to the recipient would not be considered as a separate supply as it is in the context of the supply of goods made by the DCA to the recipient.
+It is further clarified that the value of the interest charged for such credit would be required to be included in the value of supply of goods by DCA to the recipient as per clause (d) of sub-section (2) of section 15 of the CGST Act.

-(iii) As per Notification No. 15/2018- Central Tax (Rate), dated 26.07.2018, the services supplied by Direct Selling Agents (Other than Body Corporate, Partnership or LLP) to Bank or NBFC shall be covered under Reverse Charge.
+- (iii) As per Notification No. 15/2018- Central Tax (Rate), dated 26.07.2018, the services supplied by Direct Selling Agents (Other than Body Corporate, Partnership or LLP) to Bank or NBFC shall be covered under Reverse Charge. - (f) It would be remarkable if an Agent simplicitor who did not claim input tax credit is actual found to be a Reseller-Agent who ought to have discharged output tax (and claimed input tax credit).
+Tests to identify either will be key and there are examples such as Auctioneer or APMC Agents who 'handle' goods belonging to seller yet are Agents' simplicitor. - 4.
+Import of services by a 16[person] from a related person or from any of his other establishments outside India, in the course or furtherance of business.

-4. Import of services by a [person]15 from a related person or from any of his other establishments outside India, in the course or furtherance of business.
+16 Substituted for "taxable person" by The CGST (Amendment) Act, 2018, notified through Notf No.02/2019-CT dt.
+29.01.2019 - Brought into force w.e.f.
+01.02.2019.